 5. Name a time you weren’t able to deliver at work and why.

 Force the applicant to describe a time in a previous customer-facing role or any other position.
 We all have failed to meet goals.
 The important part is if the candidate is able to pinpoint the root cause and can take responsibility.

 6. What is your strategy for making sure every customer leaves happy?

-The candidate will give a revealing response about their communication strategy, and how they interact positively with various personalities.
+The candidate will give a revealing response to their communication strategy, and how they interact positively with various personalities.

 7. Is there a skill or area of expertise that you feel you are lacking?

-This questions helps identify a drive to learn and improve.
+This question helps identify a drive to learn and improve.
 We can always benefit from more practice or knowledge, regardless of past experience.
-Any new hire should exhibit positivity and patience, but it is particularly crucial for a customer serving role.
+Any new hire should exhibit positivity and patience, but it is particularly crucial for a customer-service role.
 Perseverance is important throughout a person’s career.
 Make sure this candidate understands that even on off days, a willingness to move forward and learn will pay off.

 8. How do you decide when to close a ticket or keep trying?

 Some customer cases are easy to identify and close.
 Others take a bit more investigation.
 With good intentions, a customer service rep may deem a case completed when the customer’s real answer remains unanswered.
 They will have to open a new case, only to have another rep spend time in assisting.

 9. What does your ideal customer look like?